Drum Logos, Chuo-ku, Fukuoka, Japan

 Average Song Gap: 15.67

 Notes: Trey altered the lyrics in Cities to reference noodles.
 Gumbo contained a Mystery Achievement tease from Mike.
-Fee included a tease of the old Charlie Chan signal lick from Fishman, who played it on the woodblock during one of his breaks.
+Fee included a tease of the old Charlie Chan signal lick from Fish, who played it on the woodblock during one of his breaks.
 The jam between Twist and Walk Away included a segment based on the intro to Ghost.
 Sleep was played by request.
 This show was officially released as Live Phish 04.